cedricjourdain/HPC-workspace/README.md

-# Dictionnary for HPC
+# HPC-workspace

-This repo is used to define technical terms of the HPC (Hight Performance Computer)

-On Cines computer this repo can be found here : ~/Documents/Workspace/Latex/Dictionnaire
+All work and mini-projects related to the HPC domain will be aggregated in this repository